-The aim of the Solidarity and Social Justice (SOSJ) minor is to provide students with a thorough understanding of the range of ways that scholars, researchers, and students address injustices and engage efforts to promote social justice in the contemporary world.
-The minor provides students with a strong foundation for understanding and researching justice issues from a variety of disciplinary perspectives and endeavor to inspire them to become "men and women for others," while also fostering the practical skills necessary for employment.
+The Solidarity and Social Justice (SOSJ) minor strives to provide students with a thorough understanding of the range of ways that scholars, researchers, and students address injustices and engage efforts to promote social justice in the contemporary world.
+The minor provides students with a strong foundation for understanding and researching justice issues from a variety of disciplinary perspectives and endeavors to inspire them to become "men and women for others," while also fostering the practical skills necessary for employment.